 Leadership in Energy and Environmental Design (LEED) is one of the most widely recognized green building certification programs in the world.
 Developed by the non-profit US Green Building Council (USGBC), LEED offers architects and builders guidelines for the design, construction, and operation of high-performance green buildings.
-LEED guidelines inform the decision-making process for all construction projects at Taft, including the major renovation of the Moorhead Wing, a 100-year old space at the heart of campus, and of Hillman House, Taft’s first green-certified passive home and winner of the USGBC top award as the “Outstanding Single-Family Project” for 2015.
+LEED guidelines inform the decision-making process for all construction projects at Taft, including the major renovation of the Moorhead Wing, a 100-year old space at the heart of campus; the reconstruction of Hillman House, Taft’s first green-certified passive home and winner of the USGBC top award as the “Outstanding Single-Family Project”; and recent dormitory and faculty apartment updates, including those in CPT and HDT halls.

 The Moorhead Wing